 Benefits Provided.
-TRS provides a basic health insurance coverage (TRS-Care 1), at no cost to all retirees from public schools who are members of the TRS pension plan.
+TRS provides a health insurance coverage to retirees from public schools who are members of the TRS pension plan.
 Optional dependent coverage is available for an additional fee.

-Eligible retirees and their dependents not enrolled in Medicare may pay premiums to participate in one of two optional insurance plans with more comprehensive benefits (TRS-Care 2 and TRS-Care 3).
-Eligible retirees and dependents enrolled in Medicare may elect to participate in one of the two Medicare health plans for an additional fee.
+Eligible non-Medicare retirees and their dependents may enroll in TRS-Care Standard, a highdeductible health plan.
+Eligible Medicare retirees and dependents may enroll in the TRS-Care Medicare Advantage medical plan and the TRS-Care Medicare Rx prescription drug plan.
 To qualify for TRS-Care coverage, a retiree must have at least 10 years of service credit in the TRS pension system.
-The Board of Trustees is granted the authority to establish basic and optional group insurance coverage for participants as well as to amend benefit terms as needed under Chapter 1575.052.
 There are no automatic post-employment benefit changes; including automatic COLAs.